 Most dancers get hired or accepted into programs by auditioning.
 The audition process varies significantly, and many organizations post audition information and requirements on their business websites.
 Some organizations may ask dancers to submit a dance audition recording, but most prefer to have dancers audition in person.
 Part of the audition may include a formal interview.
 Dancers may also have to submit current résumés.

 The main part of the audition usually includes performance of a dance routine.
 Many auditions require applicants to dance in certain styles.
 Candidates may have to dance individually or with others during the audition.
 Some auditions require that applicants create and perform original choreography to specific types of music.
-The BLS reports overall employment prospects for dancers are expected to increase by 11% between 2010 and 2020, and dancers earned an average of $19.02 per hour in 2012.
+The BLS reports that overall employment prospects for dancers are expected to increase by 6% between 2012 and 2022, and dancers earned an average of $20.00 per hour in 2013.